emre-turan/emre-turan/readme.md

 # hello/merhaba.

-I'm Emre, and I'm a passionate [Software Developer](https://www.linkedin.com/in/emre-turan/) and [Musician/DJ](https://soundcloud.com/jiwamusic).
+I'm Emre, and here's a little about me:

+* Developer by day, DJ by night.
+I juggle between crafting top-tier code and dropping fresh beats.
+* Avid movie and TV show consumer, always on the lookout for the next captivating plot twist.
-* As a dedicated developer, I love tackling complex problems and delivering top-notch solutions.
-Keeping up with the latest trends and technologies in web development is a priority for me.
+* Keeping up with the latest in web dev, one line of code at a time.

-* Outside of coding, I'm a musician and DJ.
-I take great pleasure in creating unique mixes and discovering new tracks to add to my collection.
-Additionally, I enjoy immersing myself in movies and TV shows, always on the lookout for captivating stories and unforgettable characters.
+* Living in the rhythm of music and code.

 find out more at [emreturan.dev](https://emreturan.dev) | [gmail](mailto:itsemreturan@gmail.com) | [twitter](https://twitter.com/EmreTuran_) | [linkedin](https://www.linkedin.com/in/emre-turan/)